port-zero/mite-cli/README.md

 Learn how to obtain a personalized API key [here](https://mite.yo.lk/en/api/index.html#authentication).

-After setting `mite` up, you can then use the `add` command.
-Right now, this verb seems a little redundant, but there are more subcommands to come, promise!
+After setting `mite` up, you can then use the `add`  and `edit` commands.

-If you just call `mite add`, it will do the following:
+If you call `mite add` without any arguments, it will do the following:

 - Assume that you want to add an entry for today (change by providing the `--date` argument)